 - Discuss the resources on campus and the services (psychotherapy, eating disorders, chronic medical conditions) that may be provided by a local professional in the community;

 - Send your student to college with a basic first aid kit including a thermometer and over-the-counter medications like a topical antibiotic, Benadryl, Claritin/Zyrtec/Allegra, Pepcid, Emetrol, Acetaminophen/Ibuprofen.
-More information will be forthcoming about what supplies to bring to campus as it relates to slowing the spread of the COVID-19 virus.

 Working together, we can help your student:

 - Develop skills to understand and participate in decisions concerning their personal health care;

 - Acquire knowledge on how to access medical and mental health services, the cost of care, and the necessity for health insurance;

 - Recognize and engage in healthy behaviors to reduce the risk of illness and injury.

 Students may initially be hesitant about seeking counseling.
 Reassure your student that many students utilize our counseling and mental health resources.
 Tell them, directly and clearly, why you think counseling could be helpful for their long-term health and well-being may encourage them to seek the help they need.